 Contact your instructor

 Many instructors teaching an online class will send out a welcome email before the course begins.
 Watch for these communications in your SRC email account.
 Instructors will not send information to your personal email account so please check your SRC student account regularly.
 For more information, see

 Student Email Instructions.

-See the See the See the Computer Requirements for Canvas in the online orientation site.
+See the Computer/Mobile Requirements for Canvas in the online orientation site.

 Student Complaint Procedures

 Any full or part-time student may submit a

 complaint to the Dean of Student Services.
 The Dean will acknowledge receipt of the complaint, conduct an investigation, and respond to the student in a reasonable amount of time.

 Out-of-state online students should follow the same procedure.
 If the issue is not resolved locally first, out-of-state online students may file a complaint with the Illinois Community College Board at